Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Nahm's conjecture and the asymptotics of Nahm sums at roots of unity

 by virtue of the symmetry of~$A$.
 (This calculation makes sense as it stands if~$A$ has integer entries; if the entries are only rational, we have to tensor everything with~$\Q$.)
 Therefore $[\X]$ determines an element of the Bloch group $B(F)\otimes\Q$ and it makes sense to ask whether this element vanishes.
 This is equivalent to the vanishing of the numbers $D(\sigma\X)=\sum D(\sigma X_i)$ for all embeddings $\sigma:F\hookrightarrow\C$, where $D(x)$ is the Bloch-Wigner dilogarithm function, and this condition can be either tested numerically to any precision or else verified rigorously by writing a multiple of~$[\X]$ as a linear combination of 5-term relations.

-(ii) The first remark applies to any symmetric matrix~$A$.
-If $A$ is positive definite, then there is a distinguished solution of the Nahm equations, namely the unique solution $\X^A=(X_1^A,\dots,X_r^A)$ with $0<X_i^A<1$ for all~$i$.
+(ii) The first observation is that if~$A$ is a positive definite symmetric matrix, then there is a distinguished solution of the Nahm equations, namely the unique solution $\X^A=(X_1^A,\dots,X_r^A)$ with $0<X_i^A<1$ for all~$i$.
 We denote by $\xi_A$ the corresponding element $[\X^A]$ of the Bloch group.
 Then since $\X^A$ is real, we obtain a further characteristic property when this element is torsion, namely that the real number $\L(\xi_A)=\sum\L(X_i)$, where $\L(x)$ is the Rogers dilogarithm function as defined below, is a rational multiple of~$\pi^2$.
 But it can be shown fairly easily that $f_{A,B,C}(e^{-h})$ has an asymptotic expansion as $\,e^{\L(\xi_A)/h+\text O(1)}$ as $h\to0^+$ for any $B$ and~$C$ (in fact, a full asymptotic expansion of the form $\,e^{\L(\xi_A)/h+c_0+c_1h+\cdots}$ is given in~\cite{Zagier}).
 Since a modular function must have an expansion $\,e^{c/h+\text O(1)}$ with $c\in\Q\pi^2$, this already gives a strong indication of a relation between the modularity of Nahm sums and the vanishing (up to torsion) of the associated elements of Bloch groups.